shawhu/openwrtdependencies/readme.md

 # 7 Make
     make -j1 V=s

-the final image is in bin/X86/xxxx folder initial ip is 192.168.17.234, and it binds eth0 (the first port on the left or right) initial password: password
+- the final image is in [openwrtfolder]/bin/X86/xxxx folder
+- initial ip is 192.168.17.234, and it binds eth0 (the first port on the left or right)
+- initial root user password: password

-# Others
+# Others luci apps
+- add nano

 - add diskman